logo

 Speech-Language pathologist

-Speech-language pathologists must be certified by the state where they work.
+Speech-language pathologists must be licensed by the state where they work.
 The minimum education for school social workers is typically a master’s degree in speech therapy.
 Most speech therapy master’s degree programs require a bachelor’s degree in communication disorders.

 School Social Worker

-School social workers must be certified by the state where they work.
+School social workers must be licensed by the state where they work.
 The minimum education for school social workers is usually a bachelor’s degree in social work with a practical experience in a school.

 Teacher